MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/update-validation.md

    - Performance is at least 1 second slower than before.
     - Reliability is below 99% and at least 1 percentage point lower than before.

 The thresholds help to filter out degradations that are statistically significant, but not disruptive to users.
 For example, imagine Outlook's app start performance slows down from two seconds to three seconds.
-This is a 50% degradation, but it has little impact on the user.
+This is a 50% degradation, but it has not much impact on the user.
 Outlook still starts up fairly quickly and might not disrupt the user's daily routine.

 Any degradation that exceeds the thresholds is then assigned a score.